UIC-InDeXLab/FairEMRepro/README.md

 - To run Jupyter notebbok on server without browser: ```jupyter notebook --no-browser```

 #### :warning: Notice 1:
 Due to the long running time of the matchers, we have provided the prediction results based on a run in the repository.
 If you want to use the existing predictions and directly move to running the analysis, you can skip step 2.
-Otherwise, run the ```bash remove_results.sh``` script and move to step 3.
+Otherwise, run the ```bash remove_script.sh``` script and move to step 3.

 ### Step 2:  Generating Matching Results
 - Make sure that you have docker properly installed with non-root user permissions,